Bahmni/bahmni-apps-frontend/docs/fontawesome-guide.md

 ## Overview

-The application uses FontAwesome free icons (solid and regular styles) through a custom Icon component.
+The application uses FontAwesome free solid icons through a custom Icon component.
 This allows for consistent icon usage throughout the application and supports specifying icons in configuration.

 ## Usage